Yelp/fuzz-lightyear/README.md

   -f FIXTURE, --fixture FIXTURE
                         Path to custom specified fixtures.
   --seed SEED           Specify seed for generation of random output.

+  --disable-unicode     Disable unicode characters in fuzzing, only use ASCII.
 ```

 ## Fixtures